loophp/collection/docs/pages/api.rst

     **rewindable** by design and using ``fromGenerator`` automatically adds the caching layer for you.

-.. tip:: You can reproduce the same behavior by using ``fromIterable`` directly
+.. tip:: You can reproduce the same behaviour by using ``fromIterable`` directly
     followed by the ``cache`` operation.

 Signature: ``Collection::fromGenerator(Generator $generator): Collection;``